-Along with DA or Domain Authority, PA or Page Authority is an important factor in SEO.
+Along with DA or Domain Authority, PA or Page Authority is an important factor in on page seo.
 In other words, a single page of a site must be well audited for SEO as that is what’s judged by search engines when they decide to show it up in the results.

 A page well audited for SEO is your first step towards making sure you have pulled out the basics of SEO.
 A good SEO analyzer must allow its users to audit various pages for ranking factors.
 One can go ahead and manually check all the basic requirements on pages, but having a tool could help you crawl multiple pages and provide you reports of page audits.